obi1kenobi/c-s-c-testcase-cargo-config-toml/workspaces/crate-level-config/README.md

 - `cargo check` at workspace level *does not work*.
 - `cargo check --manifest-path <path>` only works from inside the `test-pkg` directory, even if pointing to the workspace-level `Cargo.toml` file.
-- `cargo doc` passes from anywhere, because rustdoc largely ignores type errors in method bodies.
+- `cargo doc` behaves the same way.